| Sometimes, a good documentary is all about being in the right place at

 Bartley and O'Briain obtained spectacularly damning footage shot from

+a different angle that shows empty streets below them.
 With the army in charge, Chavez's cabinet was dissolved, and they lost

 control of state run television.
 The world was told by the new President,